Resource Semantic Conventions

 Description: The telemetry SDK used to capture data recorded by the instrumentation libraries.

-The default OpenTelemetry SDK provided by the OpenTelemetry project MUST set
+: The OpenTelemetry SDK MUST set the

-If another SDK, like a fork or a vendor-provided implementation, is used, this SDK MUST set the attribute
+If another SDK, like a fork or a vendor-provided implementation, is used, this SDK MUST set the

 or another suitable identifier depending on the language.